 - USA.gov is the portal to the U.S. federal government.
 Everything you ever wanted to know about the nation's operations, departments, and resources.

-- USAjobs.gov is the on-line data base for all current open job opportunities and many internships with the federal government.
-PLEASE NOTE that not all internships are listed on this website - check individual agency websites (see the link above to Federal Agencies A to Z) for a complete list of their agency internships.
+- USAJobs.gov is the on-line data base for almost all current open job and internship (Pathways) opportunities with the federal government.
+Also check individual agency websites (see the link above to Federal Agencies A to Z) for details about their mission, staff and structure.

 - United States Senate Employment Bulletin lists job and internship openings with these elected officials and related committees.